citp/privacy-policy-historical/f/fo/for/forexgeminicode.com.md

 ONE OF THE LIMITATIONS OF HYPOTHETICAL PERFORMANCE RESULTS IS THAT THEY ARE GENERALLY PREPARED WITH THE BENEFIT OF HINDSIGHT.
 IN ADDITION, HYPOTHETICAL TRADING DOES NOT INVOLVE FINANCIAL RISK, AND NO HYPOTHETICAL TRADING RECORD CAN COMPLETELY ACCOUNT FOR THE IMPACT OF FINANCIAL RISK IN ACTUAL TRADING.
 FOR EXAMPLE, THE ABILITY TO WITHSTAND LOSSES OR TO ADHERE TO A PARTICULAR TRADING PROGRAM IN SPITE OF TRADING LOSSES ARE MATERIAL POINTS WHICH CAN ALSO ADVERSELY AFFECT ACTUAL TRADING RESULTS.
 THERE ARE NUMEROUS OTHER FACTORS RELATED TO THE MARKETS IN GENERAL OR TO THE IMPLEMENTATION OF ANY SPECIFIC TRADING PROGRAM WHICH CANNOT BE FULLY ACCOUNTED FOR IN THE PREPARATION OF HYPOTHETICAL PERFORMANCE RESULTS AND ALL OF WHICH CAN ADVERSELY AFFECT ACTUAL TRADING RESULTS.

 At all times any and all information on, or product purchased from, this website, is for educational purposes only and is under no circumstance intended to provide financial advice.
 No guarantee is represented from any statements about profits or income, whether express or implied.
 As no trading system is guaranteed, your actual trading may result in losses.
 You will at all times accept the full responsibilities for all of your actions, including but not limited to trades, profit or loss.
-You agree to hold forexgeminicode.com, Vladimir Ribakov, the site legal owners, joint venture partners, AT and any authorized distributors of this information at all times harmless in any and all ways.
+You agree to holdrusshorn.com, Russ Horn, the site legal owners, joint venture partners, AT and any authorized distributors of this information at all times harmless in any and all ways.
 By using our product(s) this constitutes your acceptance of our user agreement.

 You agree by using this site and related sites of ours and any of our material content you may receive either from such site or in any other form and that, accepting our terms and conditions of purchase that you agree that you, and you alone, must ensure that the use of any of the materials purchased from our site in any manner or form at all, is in compliance with your national, local, federal, state or county laws.